Technical Standards for Admission, Academic Progression and Graduation.

 Successful interview tips:

-- Professional appearance is an important character traits to possess and make a good first impression.
+- Professional appearance is an important character trait to possess and make a good first impression.

 - Be yourself, provide honest and thoughtful responses